What is Plantar Fasciitis?

 It’s important to find the true cause of your plantar fasciitis, otherwise the problem will return later.

-How long does it hurt for?
+How long does it take for plantar fasciitis to heal?

+The healing time for plantar fasciitis varies for each individual.
 If treated correctly and promptly, plantar fasciitis can resolve very quickly within weeks.
 If left untreated for many months or years, plantar fasciitis will usually progress and become more resistant to treatment.
 This means it will take longer to respond to treatment and usually require more intensive treatment.

 Over the last 30 years of clinical practice, we’ve seen very acute cases of plantar fasciitis heal within a few weeks with just some simple strapping, loading adjustment and exercises.
 We’ve also seen very severe cases with significant bone spurring all along the sole of the foot which had formed over a six year period.
 This type of problem required over 12 months of intensive treatment to stabilise.
 There is no guarantee that the right amount of spurring and thickening will lead to a pain free foot.
 This is why we suggest an early diagnosis and treatment to achieve the best possible pain relief and outcome and to reduce the likelihood of needing pain medication or surgery.